uludag/nosql-biosets/readme.md

   [`./nosqlbiosets/kegg/index.py`](nosqlbiosets/kegg/index.py)
   (_KEGG data distribution policy lets us think twice when spending time on KEGG data_)

-We want to connect above datasets as much as possible and aim to implement scripts with example queries for individual indexes as well as connected data.
+We want to connect above datasets as much as possible and aim to implement query APIs for common query patterns with individual indexes as well as connected data.

 We want to implement automated tests as early as possible, this should help us to understand where we are in minimal time.

 In a separate [project](https://github.com/uludag/hspsdb-indexer) we have developed index scripts for sequence